 Get outside, breathe in the fresh pacific air, and immerse yourself in the natural wonders surrounding Vancouver, with a visit to Capilano Suspension Bridge and Grouse Mountain.
+(CLOSED FOR THE SEASON)

 With the journey to Victoria equally as fascinating as the city itself, this tour offers scenic ocean travel, a captivating series of gardens, and an introduction to the enchanting waterfront city of Victoria.

 Explore downtown Vancouver from all angles on this dynamic tour encompassing landmark city sights, oceanfront vistas, architectural wonders, and unbeatable views from 169 metres above sea level.
+(CLOSED FOR THE SEASON)

 From the light displays in downtown Victoria to The Magic of Christmas experience at the famous Butchart Gardens, this tour will put you into the holiday mood!

 This tour will get you into the holiday spirit as you explore Vancouver’s soaring skyscrapers, architectural masterpieces, urban beaches, and coastal rainforests!

 Creating zero air or water pollution, we will carry you over the waters for a 60-minute tour on one of our ultra quiet, ten-passenger electric boats, enjoying sights of the towering North Shore Mountains and the glimmering Vancouver City skyline.
 (CLOSED FOR THE SEASON)

 Learn what makes Vancouver so spectacular as you sail past Vanier Park, Granville Island and Yaletown with expansive views of Burrard Inlet and local beaches.
 (CLOSED FOR THE SEASON)